Gand46/GBC_NES_PICO-240x240_Optimized/Readme.txt

 you will use GCC version 14.2, you will need to build it yourself, but you can also use compressed RISC-V instructions, the resulting code will be smaller.
-In such case, edit Makefile.inc in base directory of PicoLibSDK, and change compilation switch to GCC 14 (search ìCPU Architectureî).
+In such case, edit Makefile.inc in base directory of PicoLibSDK, and change compilation switch to GCC 14 (search ‚ÄúCPU Architecture‚Äù).
 You can install both compilers in the same directory, e.g. C:\ARM.

 In the last stage of the installation, enable the "Add path to environment